tigoe/hue-control/ArduinoExamples/readme.md

 * [ArduinoHTTPClient-example](https://github.com/tigoe/hue-control/tree/main/ArduinoExamples/ArduinoHTTPClient-example) Shows how to turn a light on or off.
 * [ArduinoHueCT](https://github.com/tigoe/hue-control/tree/main/ArduinoExamples/ArduinoHueCT) Shows how to change the color temperature on those lights that support CT control.
+* [ArduinoGroupControl](https://github.com/tigoe/hue-control/tree/main/ArduinoExamples/ArduinoGroupControl) - Shows how to change the properties of a group.
+Uses a rotary encoder and the Arduino_JSON library
 * [ArduinoHueCTWithSensor](https://github.com/tigoe/hue-control/tree/main/ArduinoExamples/ArduinoHueCTWithSensor) Shows how to change the color temperature on those lights that support CT control using a TCS34725 color sensor.
 * [HueBlinkMultipleHubs](https://github.com/tigoe/hue-control/tree/main/ArduinoExamples/HueBlinkMultipleHubs) - shows how to control multiple Hue hubs from the same Arduino
 * [HueBlinkWithJson](https://github.com/tigoe/hue-control/tree/main/ArduinoExamples/HueBlinkWithJson) - shows how to use the Arduino_JSON library to form your request.